Bridport - Dorset

 1959 Diesel locomotives replace steam engines on the Bridport Railway.

 1960 Bridport's Merryweather & Sons fire engine of 1902 was discovered in a Birmingham scrap merchant's yard.
-It was refurbished and is currently on display at Highlands End Holiday Park.
+It was refurbished and put on display in West Bay.
+It is currently on display at Highlands End Holiday Park.

 1960 In June, fire destroyed St Michael's Foundry, including a garage and engineering workshop.